silverstripe/cwp/docs/en/03_How_tos/caching.md

 #### Caching and SSL

-Since SSL traffic is terminated before it hits the Varnish cache layer, you can also cache content delivered through HTTPS.
+Since SSL traffic is terminated before it hits CWP's Local Cache layer, you can also cache content delivered through HTTPS.

 ### Configuration via Incapsula